 What is a switchboard for?
 What is it now?

 How many people rode Melbourne’s first escalator day one?

 Who made history with a frog?

 In 1884 one Melbournian foretold the future of Melbourne in 2000.
 How accurate was he?

 How do you reconstruct the past from sewers?

 Which new invention nearly killed a Prime Minister?

-Why was Melbourne’s abandoned by most residents for 90 years?
+Why was Melbourne’s CBD abandoned by most of its residents for century?

-How was Melbourne unintentionally designed for wind tunnels 179 years ago?
+How was Melbourne unintentionally designed for wind tunnels?